Dre Campbell Farm

 Identification

-Snow mold typically appears as pink, gray, or white patches and can cause the grass to die if it’s left untreated.
+Snow mold typically appears as pink, gray, or white patches and can cause the grass to die if left untreated.

 • Circles of straw-colored patches in grass that range in different sizes.